Rate limiting

 response header to let you know how long to wait before retrying your request.
 You should avoid making requests during this time.

-To handle rate limiting, we recommend watching for 429
+To handle platform rate limiting, we recommend watching for too_many_requests

 errors and building a retry mechanism that runs when the limit has expired.